Training & Curriculum

 Year 2: The second year will be individualized with less emphasis on clinical neonatology and more emphasis on scholarly activities.
 The fellow will be expected to make significant progress on his/her chosen scholarly project and may take advantage of increased teaching opportunities.
 Fellows interested in clinical/epidemiology research may have the opportunity to take this year to complete an MPH at the UNC Gillings School of Global Public Health.

-Year 3: The fellow’s third year will be completely customized to his/her specific goals and will additionally include one month as acting attending in the NICU.
+Year 3: The fellow’s third year will be completely customized to his/her specific goals and will additionally include at least one month as acting attending in the NICU.

 A sample daily schedule in the NICU